Kelly Clarkson & Cyndi Lauper Harmonize On Tear-Jerking Arrangement Of ‘True Colors’

 The legendary singer and songwriter will make her debut on Kelly’s talk show today, along with The Conners star Sara Gilbert, and the two will harmonize on the iconic tune using just their voices and the musical instrument the dulcimer for accompaniment.

 The passionate version of the song showed just how melodic it truly is when pared down without the instruments featured on the tune’s original version.
-Seated across from one another, Kelly is a vision in a dress imprinted with fall foliage, her blonde hair parted down the middle, red lips and large hoop earrings.
-Cyndi sports a leather jacket and print shirt, with black pants and the women, are mesmerizing as they sing the classic pop tune.
+Seated across from one another, Kelly is a vision in a dress imprinted with fall foliage, her blond hair parted down the middle, red lips, and large hoop earrings.
+Cyndi sports a leather jacket and print shirt along with black pants.
+The women are mesmerizing as they sing the classic pop tune.

 “That was like a dream come true for me, thank you,” Kelly said to Cyndi after their duet.